 Telephone: +46 (0)8 16 22 27

-Linquist's ongoing research focuses on the brokerage systems that are shaping contemporary transnational migrant mobility from Indonesia to countries across Asia and the Middle East.
+More recently, Lindquist has shifted his focus to the forms of brokerage and infrastructure that are shaping contemporary transnational migrant mobility from Indonesia to countries across Asia and the Middle East.
 Since the 1997 Asian economic crisis there has been a dramatic increase in documented migration from Indonesia, particularly to Malaysia and Saudi Arabia.
-At the center of this transformation are a growing number of private recruitment agencies that become brokers between state authorities, employers abroad, and potential migrants in villages across Indonesia.
-Empirically, the project focuses on the activities and networks of agencies centered in the Indonesian capital Jakarta and the largely rural provinces of East and West Nusa Tenggara, both key sources of migrant labor.
+At the center of this transformation are a growing number of private recruitment agencies that become brokers between state authorities, employers abroad, and prospective migrants in villages across Indonesia.
 This shifts focus away from a primary concern with migrant experience towards the industry and infrastructure that channels migrant mobility.
-More generally, the empirical concern with migrant brokers offers a strategic methodological starting point for grasping how regulated systems of transnational circular migration are developing in Asia in the context of changing forms of globalization.
-Lindquist also developes these ideas in comparative terms through his ongoing collaboration with Xiang Biao of Oxford University and Brenda Yeoh of the National University of Singapore in the project “Opening the Black Box of Migration: Brokers and the Organization of Transnational Mobility,” funded by STINT (The Swedish Foundation for International Cooperation in Research and Higher Education) as an Institutional Grant for Younger Researchers.
+More generally, the empirical concern with migrant offers a strategic methodological starting point for grasping how regulated systems of transnational circular migration are developing in Asia in the context of changing forms of globalization.

-Along with his research in Indonesia Lindquist also has an ongoing collaboration with American artist John Freyer about IKEA and their Billy Bookshelf.
-For more information see their blog: www.billybookcase.com
+Lindquist also has an ongoing collaboration with American artist and scholar John Freyer at Virginia Commonwealth University about IKEA.
+For more information, see their blog: www.billybookcase.com.

 - Figures of Southeast Asian Modernity, co-edited with Joshua Barker and Erik Harms.
 Honolulu: University of Hawai’i Press.